-In these cases, information about the event is saved into the IDT-vectoring information and IDT-vectoring interruption error-code fields of the VMCS as would be done if FRED transitions were not enabled, with the following exceptions:
+In these cases, information about the event is saved into the original-event identification and error-code fields of the VMCS as would be done if FRED transitions were not enabled, with the following exceptions:

-- Bit 11 of the IDT-vectoring information field indicates whether the error code field is valid.
-For VM exits that occur during FRED event delivery, this bit is always saved as 1. - For VM exits that occur during FRED event delivery, the IDT-vectoring interruption error code is always defined.
-(It receives whatever value the event would have saved for an error code as determined by Section 5.2.1; this value is zero when an error code is not defined.)
+- Bit 11 of the original-event identification field indicates whether the error code field is valid.
+For VM exits that occur during FRED event delivery, this bit is always saved as 1. - Bit 13 of the original-event identification field is set if the original event was a nested exception encountered during delivery of another event.
+Other VM exits (including VM exit due to events encountered during delivery of #DF) clear the bit. - For VM exits that occur during FRED event delivery, the original-event error code is always defined.
+(It receives whatever value the event would have saved for an error code as determined by Section 5.2.1; this value is zero when an error code was not already defined.)